Pathoschild/canimod.github.io/guides/using-mods.md

 powerful. **This is the one you should use.**

 When you look for mods, you might see two other names mentioned: _[Farmhand](https://github.com/ClxS/Stardew-Farmhand)_ is a powerful API that will replace SMAPI when it's released.
-It can run SMAPI mods, but also offers abstraction APIs over the game to simplify mod development. _[Storm](http://community.playstarbound.com/threads/storm-modding-api.108484/)_ is a defunct API that was meant to replace SMAPI, but was never finished and is no longer maintained.
+It can run SMAPI mods (with a few exceptions), but also offers abstraction APIs over the game to simplify mod development. _[Storm](http://community.playstarbound.com/threads/storm-modding-api.108484/)_ is a defunct API that was meant to replace SMAPI, but was never finished and is no longer maintained.